CodeforNepal/akshara-project/elasticsearch/README.md

 # Akshara Elasticsearch

-We use [elasticsearch](https://en.wikipedia.org/wiki/Elasticsearch) to provide full-text search capabilities for the texts that are in our system.
+We use [elasticsearch](https://en.wikipedia.org/wiki/Elasticsearch) to provide full-text search capabilities for the documents that are in our system.

 This folder houses all the custom elasticsearch setup/configuration we do.